1mTojii/Portfolio-for-HageSan/README.md

 # [HageSan's](https://www.instagram.com/hagesanja/) Portfolio

 NOTE: Its note completed yet, its under construction <br>
-NOTE: The application is hosted, but is still under construction
+ The application is hosted, but is still under construction <br>

 This is a custom portfolio page built for my client, designed to sit at the center of their social presence.